lukearend/swirl/README.md

 - [Chapter 1: PID](writeups/1-pid/1-pid.pdf) - A basic, heuristic solution using PID control, with a discussion of cascading PID as a top-down behavioral hierarchy.
 - [Chapter 2: MDP](writeups/2-mdp/2-mdp.pdf) - A setting of the task as a Markov decision problem in a coarsely discretized state space, with an optimal control policy found via direct numerical solution of the Bellman equations.

 These writeups are set in LaTeX and located in the `writeups` folder.
-Their code implementations are in the correspondingly named folders (the `README.md` in each folder contains instructions for running the code).
+Their Matlab code implementations are in the correspondingly-named folders (the `README.md` in each folder contains instructions for running the code).

 Enjoy!